The Commercial Code of Mexico and the Commercial Companies Act of Mexico (2nd Edition) An English translation

 English while writing this dictionary and included significant excerpts from those translations, as well as excerpts from

-his previously published English translations of the Federal Civil Code [Federal Civil Code of Mexico,
+his previously published English translations of the Federal Civil Code [Federal Civil Code of Mexico, An English translation with

-and Index by Julio Romañach, Jr.]
+an Introduction and Index by Julio Romañach,

-and the Commercial Code [Commercial Code of Mexico: Selected Substantive Provisions, An
+Jr.] and the Commercial Code [Commercial Code of Mexico: Selected Substantive Provisions, An English translation with an Introduction and Index by Julio Romañach, Jr.] to provide that legislative context.
+In

-to lawyers in the USA of the Mexican states bordering the USA territorial boundaries, the bulk of the terms in family law
+view of the importance to lawyers in the USA of the Mexican states bordering the USA territorial boundaries, the bulk of the

-often cite to codes from representative Mexican border states.
+terms in family law often cite to codes from representative Mexican border states.

 No prior knowledge of the Spanish language or any familiarity with Mexican